HearstAT/cfn_backendless_chef/README.md

 For External:

+If you want to sync down the S3 bucket utilized for the instance, there is a knife.rb in the root of the S3 bucket created at build time with all the config data to run the backup or restore commands.

 -   [knife ec](https://github.com/chef/knife-ec-backup) w/ the following items/info
     -   Backup (See backup command below)
+    -   Folling Info: (This comes included in the knife.rb synced to the S3 Bucket)
         -   PostgreSQL Endpoint
         -   DB User
         -   DB Password
-    -   webui_priv.pem (found in /etc/opscode on existing server or S3 sync bucket)
+        -   webui_priv.pem (found in /etc/opscode on existing server or S3 sync bucket under etc_opscode)
 -   Command to run
+    -   Without knife.rb in S3 Bucket
         -   Backup: `knife ec backup /tmp/backup/ -s https://chef.hearst.at --webui-key /tmp/webui_priv.pem --with-user-sql --sql-host some-db.rds.amazonaws.com --sql-user dbuser --sql-password sup3rs3cr3ts`
         -   Restore: `knife ec restore /tmp/backup/ -s https://chef.hearst.at --webui-key /tmp/webui_priv.pem --with-user-sql --sql-host some-db.rds.amazonaws.com --sql-user dbuser --sql-password sup3rs3cr3ts`
+    -   With knife.rb from S3 Bucket
+        -   Backup: `knife ec backup /tmp/backup/ -c /path/to/s3/knife.rb`
+        -   Restore: `knife ec restore /tmp/backup/ -c /path/to/s3/knife.rb`

 ## New Relic
 We utilize New Relic as our APM and System Monitor, this is setup only if conditions are met